bpesquet/bpesquet.github.io/content/slides/ai-for-defence/index.md

 ### Impacts of AI on Defence

-- Like with all highly technical fields, AI has a growing impact on AI.
+- Like with all highly technical fields, AI has a growing impact on Defence.
 - Main areas:
   - Decision and planning support
   - Collaborative combat